buildwithgrove/docs/docs/guides/getting-started/welcome-to-grove.md

 Grove connects to a network of thousands of nodes, ensuring your data remains free from the control of a single entity.
 The decentralized nature of the network also encourages node client diversity - widening the scope of the requests that can be served through Grove.

-### ⛓ **Multi-Chain Support**
+### ⛓ **Multi-Service Support**

-Whether you’re building on EVM or non-EVM ecosystems, Grove has you covered.
-Our ecosystem agnostic approach ensures that you have the tools to build flexible, multi-chain apps.
+Whether you’re building on an EVM Blockchain, an LLM or a canonical data API, Grove has you covered.
+Our ecosystem agnostic approach ensures that you have the tools to build flexible, multi-source apps.

 ### 🎯 **Reliability and Redundancy**

-Grove’s performance layer + Pocket’s decentralized network ensures that your requests will be served by high performing nodes, anytime, anywhere in the world.
+Grove’s performance layer, PATH + Pocket’s decentralized network ensures that your requests will be served by high performing nodes, anytime, anywhere in the world.

 ### 📈 **Scalability**